glpecile/next-shadcnui-template/README.md

 #### 🆙 Updating dependencies

-Dependencies are updated via dependabot.
-It creates up to 5 pull requests with the updated dependencies every other week.
-Make sure to review and merge them to keep the project up to date.
+Dependencies are updated via [renovate](https://docs.renovatebot.com/).
+The config setup allows for instant merge of miscellaneous minor dependencies and issues for major ones which should be done manually.

 Additionally, you can run: